Pamela P. Tsui

 University of Toronto

-Born and raised in Hong Kong, I completed my undergraduate studies in Cultural Studies at the Chinese University of Hong Kong and earned my MPhil at the University of Hong Kong.
-Before starting graduate school, I worked as a writer, performer, and coordinator in an experimental theatre group.
+Before starting graduate school, I worked as a writer, performer, and coordinator in an experimental theatre company.
 I am also a hobbyist photographer.
 All the photos on this site are my own.